MS and PhD Courses and Descriptions Skip to main content

 Chemistry Biochemistry

-Note:Pass 3/5 proficiency examsPass biochemistry proficiency exam
+Note:Pass general chemistry and area proficiency examsPass general chemistry and biochemistry proficiency exams

 PLEASE NOTE: Unless instructed otherwise by their committee, MS students do not have a publication requirement.